kornia.contrib#

 Note

-Function that extract patches from tensors and stack them.
+Function that extract patches from tensors and stacks them.

 See ExtractTensorPatches for details.